micmejia/bible-dump/NKJV/Jeremiah/Jer 14.md

 When they fast, I will not hear their cry; and when they offer burnt offering and grain offering, I will not accept them.
 But I will consume them by the sword, by the famine, and by the pestilence."

 ###### 13
 Then I said, "Ah, Lord God!
-Behold, the prophets say to them, 'You shall not see the sword, nor shall you have famine, but I will give you [^b]assured peace in this place.' "
+Behold, the prophets say to them, 'You shall not see the sword, nor shall you have famine, but I will give you assured peace in this place.' "

 ###### 14
 And the Lord said to me, "The prophets prophesy lies in My name.
-I have not sent them, commanded them, nor spoken to them; they prophesy to you a false vision, [^c]divination, a worthless thing, and the deceit of their heart.
+I have not sent them, commanded them, nor spoken to them; they prophesy to you a false vision, divination, a worthless thing, and the deceit of their heart.

 ###### 15
 Therefore thus says the Lord concerning the prophets who prophesy in My name, whom I did not send, and who say, 'Sword and famine shall not be in this land'--'By sword and famine those prophets shall be consumed!